 Undefeated '72 Dolphins player cites concussions in assault

 MAYS LANDING, N.J.
-(AP) A player on the Miami Dolphins' undefeated 1972 team cited mental health issues that he says were caused by concussions when pleading guilty to punching a man in the face in New Jersey.
+(AP) A player on the Miami Dolphins' undefeated 1972 team cited neurological problems he says he has from concussions during his career as he pleaded guilty Friday to punching a man in the face in New Jersey.

-Attorney Ed Thompson says medical records show Stuckey has a cognitive impairment.
+Attorney Ed Thompson said medical records show Stuckey has a cognitive impairment.

 Information from: The Press of Atlantic City (N.J.), http://www.pressofatlanticcity.com